DusanJovic-NOAA/NEMS_svn/doc/running.md

 ### Tmp and Logs

-The `tmp` directory contains all logs and all execution directories for each test.
+The `tmp` directory contains all logs and all execution directories for each compset.

-* tmp/log/rocoto.log - log file from Rocoto.
+* `tmp/log/rocoto.log` - log file from Rocoto.
 Contains information about batch system events, such as job failures or job submissions.

-* tmp/log/*.log - all other files contain logs about a test or build
+* `tmp/log/*.log` - all other files contain logs about a compset or build

-* tmp/* - all other directories are work areas for tests.
+* `tmp/*` - all other directories are work areas for compsets.
 They contain inputs and outputs from the NEMS.x

 ### Scripts rtrun and rtreport